elastic/ansible-elasticsearch/docs/8x-support.md

 # 8.x support

 In [December 2021](https://github.com/elastic/ansible-elasticsearch/pull/838), we made the hard decision to deprecate this Ansible playbook without adding support for Elasticsearch 8.X.
-We aknowledge the impact this has had on many developers and organizations, and while we are not reverting the decision, we decided to share some guidelines around how to proceed from here, for folks wanting to keep using this playbook with Elasticsearch 8.X.
+We acknowledge the impact this has had on many developers and organizations, and while we are not reverting the decision, we decided to share some guidelines around how to proceed from here, for folks wanting to keep using this playbook with Elasticsearch 8.X.

 ---